 Subbuteo Tribute Website.

 The rulebook to the OO scale edition states "After months of research we completely redesigned Subbuteo rugby, and our development Department produced what we believe is the only real table-top 'rugger' game in existence".
-Certainly rugby is a hard game to recreate outside of computer games, and this simulation can be frustrating to play.
+Certainly rugby is a hard game to recreate outside of computer games, and both these simulations can be frustrating to play.
 However, overall I think Subbuteo did a good job.
 Of course it isn't as free-flowing as the football game, and there are things missing (no rucks or mauls), but it is flexible enough to cope with both league and union rules.
-I think rugby league probably works the best, as the free flowing nature suits the game, although I'm not an expert on either code, so there may be something lurking in the league rules that Subbuteo can't handle.
+I think rugby league probably works the best, as the free flowing nature suits the game, although I'm not an expert on either code, and there may be many things lurking in the league rules that Subbuteo can't handle.

 This version was played with flat tokens, like draughts.
-A sheet of cut-out paper stickers was provided, so that each disk could feature a picture of a player on a card insert, plus metal rugby posts were provided, along with one standard card figure and base (designed like the cricket bowler) to take penalty goals.
+A sheet of cut-out paper stickers was provided, so that each disk could feature a picture of a player.
+An attractive pair of metal rugby posts were provided, along with one standard card figure and base (designed like the cricket bowler) to take the penalty goals.
 The 1957 companion sports leaflet says "Table soccer and table cricket principles would not suffice for this most difficult of all reproductions of an outdoor game".
-Quite right, but it doesn't explain what principles are used!
+Quite right, but it doesn't explain what principles are used.
 There's a reason for this, as like the simple racing games of the 1950s the reality is different to the hype.
 The game is really a matter of rolling the tokens at each other, and it's a very basic game. (go to the 1950s rugby rules page for details on how this game was played).

 As always with Subbuteo though, this was a well presented game.
-The pitch is the usual quality cloth, and the metal goals with white celluloid tubing is as effective as it is in the football version.
-The tokens are petite, but do have "Subbuteo" embossed on them.
+The pitch (if provided) was the usual quality cloth, and the metal goals with white celluloid tubing was as effective as they were in the football version.
+The player tokens are petite, but do have "Subbuteo" embossed on them.
 The ball is dark brown, and smaller and less detailed than in the 1970s sets.
 It is perfectly usable though.